An Open-label Study to Investigate ECUR-506 in Male Babies Less Than 9 Months of Age With Neonatal Onset OTC Deficiency

 - Has received age-appropriate vaccinations

-- Severe neonatal OTCD defined by hyperammonemic crisis with elevated ammonia level of >560 μmol/L and clinical symptoms within first week of life
+- Severe neonatal OTCD defined by hyperammonemic crisis with elevated ammonia level of >560 μmol/L and clinical symptoms within first week of life, and currently receiving treatment with both dietary protein restriction and nitrogen scavenger therapy.

 - Current or historical biochemical profile consistent with OTCD